-- Acknowledge receipt of the letter within 7 days. - Investigate the matter and notify the complainant of the outcome within 28 days. - Send a full response in writing, to all relevant parties, including details of any recommended changes to be made to the camp's practices or policies as a result of the complaint. - Meet relevant parties to discuss the camp's response to the complaint, either together or on an individual basis. - If child protection issues are raised, the Camp Leaders will refer the situation to the DSL, who will then contact the Local Authority Designated Officer (LADO) and follow the procedures of the Safeguarding Children Policy.
+- Meet relevant parties to discuss the camp's response to the complaint, either together or on an individual basis. - If child protection issues are raised, the Camp Leaders will refer the situation to the DSL, who will then contact the Local Authority Designated Officer (LADO) and follow the procedures of the Safeguarding Children Policy.
 If a criminal act may have been committed, the DSL will contact the police.

-13. Equal Opportunity Policy
+Equal Opportunity Policy